Osiris-Team/A/README.md

 <details>
  <summary>How is this still typesafe?</summary>

- Because null values are not allowed every variable has a default value from which we determine the type.
+ Because null values are not allowed, every variable has a default value from which we determine the type.
 </details>